- Start date

 The Intercalated BSc in International Health is taught by international health and development experts from the Nuffield Centre for International Health and Development, which also offers a portfolio of postgraduate programmes in International Health and Development.

 The programme consists of 8 modules providing an excellent insight into international health.

-- Three modules which prepare the student for fieldwork: Project A (Literature Review), Research Methods, Project B (Research Project).
+Three modules which prepare the student for conducting research: Project A (Literature Review), Research Methods, Project B (Research Project).

 What’s so special about the programme?

 We provide you with excellent support so you can achieve your full potential, including an induction programme which covers core skills in international health, critical thinking and literature review skills.

 You will be based in the Nuffield Centre for International Health and Development.
 The Nuffield Centre is a research active centre and our work informs our teaching.
 Our focus is on public health care delivery, and, to a lesser extent on healthcare delivery by non-governmental organisations (the voluntary sector).
 Issues around the relationship between these two sectors and the private sector are considered during the course.